 Couldn't load pickup availability

-"Lupita" Najaco Ceramic Doll Back Bird Cage Aqua Skirt
+"Lupita" Najaco Ceramic Doll with Parrot in Cage, Purple Skirt

-This ceramic doll is made by the Arana family in Tonala, Mexico.
+This ceramic doll is made by a family in Tonala, Mexico.

-This doll is a female carrying a wooden bird cage on her back.
+This doll is a female holding a parrot in a cage.

 Lupita or Lupito is a typical name in Mexico, thus the name Lupita/Lupito was given to each figurine.